NotVincentError/GlobalNotifier/README.md

 # GlobalNotifier
-GlobalNotifier is an enhanced utility for simplifying the use of MessagingService in Roblox.
-Designed with beginners in mind, it provides an intuitive interface for messaging, while still offering robust functionality for advanced developers.
-If you have any suggestions for optimizing or improving this module, please share your ideas.
+**GlobalNotifier** simplifies the use of **MessagingService**, offering an intuitive interface designed for both beginners and experienced developers.
+Leveraging the powerful **Warp** networking library, it provides a streamlined solution for messaging needs.
+We welcome any suggestions for optimizing this module to enhance its functionality.

 The game: https://www.roblox.com/games/121702741662077/Interact-Universe